Neskol/Maichart-Converts/README.md

 # Maichart-Converts

-## This repo stores converted charts
+## This repo stores converted charts of maimai
 - The original supporting classes are now separated from this repo.
 Please see [MaiLib](https://github.com/Neskol/MaiLib) for more information.
 - If you want to convert charts by yourself, please see [MaichartConverter](https://github.com/Neskol/MaichartConverter) for more information.